 Risk factor #1: Valuation levels

-Although close to the highest levels of the past 10 years, valuations remain well below the 2000 peak, so you could argue that this metric isn’t suggesting high risk.
-Of course, that assumes we might head back to 2000 bubble conditions, which doesn't exactly mean risks are low.
+Although they are close to their highest level in 15 years, valuations are still below their peak, so you might argue that this metric does not suggest immediate risk.
+Of course, that also assumes we might be heading back to 2000 bubble conditions, which isn’t exactly reassuring.

 Risk factor #2: Changes in valuation levels

 Here, you can see that when valuations roll over, with the change dropping below zero over a 10-month or 200-day period, the market itself typically drops shortly thereafter.
-With the recent recovery, we have just about moved out of the trouble zone and continue to advance in the right direction.
+The post-election rally has kept changes in valuations at a good level, so this indicator shows low immediate risk.

 Risk factor #3: Margin debt